HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_43/pleasant_and_unpleasant_feelings.md

 #### passionately
 adverb

-1. in a way that shows that you have very strong feeling or emotions:
+1. in a way that shows that you have very strong feelings or emotions:

    1. Ann has always believed passionately in women's rights.
    2. I feel passionately that I did the right thing.